 PCSP trucks and vans

 - In order to use a PCSP truck or van in Resolute, the Client must seek prior approval from the PCSP.
-The Client must be in possession of a valid driver’s license.
+The Client must be in possession of a valid driver’s licence.
 A minimum or daily rate may apply for use of the vehicle.
 The Client shall be responsible for loss and damage (normal wear and tear excluded) to PCSP vehicles while in his or her possession.